-The truth is that Parakeets and Budgies are actually one in the same.
-The birds that we commonly call Parakeets in the United States are known as Budgerigars or Budgies to the rest of the world.
+The truth is that parakeets and budgies are actually one and the same.
+The birds that we commonly call "parakeets" in the United States are known as budgerigars or budgies to the rest of the world.
 While some may claim that Parakeets and Budgies are not the same, their taxonomy is precisely the same.

 While it is still very fuzzy as to how these birds got the name "Budgie" which is short for its proper name "Budgerigar," there are several theories.
 One is that it comes from the Australian slang word, "budgery."

-The word, "Parakeet" is a term used to describe a group of birds number several dozen that are small in size and have long tail feathers and slender bodies.
-Other parrots referred to as parakeet are the mustache parakeet, the grass parakeet, the Monk parakeet also known as the Quaker Parrot, as well as the Indian Ring-necked Parakeet.
+The word "parakeet" is a term used to describe a group of birds number several dozen that are small in size and have long tail feathers and slender bodies.
+Other parrots referred to as parakeets are the mustache parakeet, the grass parakeet, the Monk parakeet also known as the Quaker Parrot, as well as the Indian Ring-necked Parakeet.
 All of these birds are indeed small parrots and they all have long tail feathers.

 There are different varieties of these birds available.
 They come in a sea of beautiful color mutations, and selective breeding has given types like the English Budgie a distinctive look that's all their own.

 The confusion over whether the parakeet and the budgie are the same is similar to the mini-controversy over the name of the African Grey.
-The common term for the parrot who's scientific name is Psittacus erithacus in the United States "African Grey Parrot."
+The common term for the parrot who's scientific name is Psittacus erithacus in the United States "African Grey parrot."
 Taxonomists are still trying to understand the difference between the two types of African Greys, the Congo and the Timneh.
 But these two species have two different taxonomical names as the Timneh is considered a sub-species of the Congo.
-However, if you look for the species, "African Grey Parrot" in Mr. Forshaw's book, you aren't going to find it.
-It is instead listed as a "Grey Parrot."
+However, if you look for the species, "African Grey parrot" in Mr. Forshaw's book, you aren't going to find it.
+It is instead listed as a "Grey parrot."
 Yet, this listing does refer to the scientific name for the African Grey.
-There are areas of the world where the African Grey, or Grey Parrot as it is also known is referred to as the "Red Tailed Parrot."
+There are areas of the world where the African Grey, or Grey Parrot, is referred to as the "Red-Tailed Parrot."
 But no matter what you call this bird, the species is indeed the same.
 It is the Psittacus erithacus.